jamestcole/Cloud_computing_AWS/S3buckets.md

 `sudo nano text.txt`

-By navigating to s3 and finding your bucket, you will also be able to find this file.
+By navigating to s3 and finding your bucket, you will also be able to find this file in your bucket instantce.